 Paul Christopher Johnson

-Paul Christopher Johnson is professor in the departments of history, Afroamerican and African Studies, and in the doctoral program in anthropology and history, at the University of Michigan.
-Johnson is co-editor of the journal Comparative Studies in Society and History, and author of Secrets, Gossip and Gods: The Transformation of Brazilian Candomblé (Oxford, 2002), Diaspora Conversions: Black Carib Religion and the Recovery of Africa (California, 2007) and, most recently, Ekklesia: Three Inquiries on Church and State, with Winnifred Fallers Sullivan and Pamela E. Klassen.
+Paul Christopher Johnson is professor in the history, Afroamerican and African Studies, and the doctoral program in anthropology and history at the University of Michigan.
+Working between historical and anthropological modes on issues from secrecy to diaspora to diversely mediated forms of agency, Johnson has done long-term fieldwork in Brazil and Honduras, and shorter-term fieldwork in the Bronx and Paris.
+He is the author of Secrets, Gossip and Gods: The Transformation of Brazilian Candomblé (Oxford, 2002), Diaspora Conversions: Black Carib Religion and the Recovery of Africa (California, 2007), Ekklesia: Three Inquiries on Church and State (Chicago, 2018), with Winnifred Fallers Sullivan and Pamela E. Klassen; and, most recently, Automatic Religion: Nearhuman Agents of Brazil and France (Chicago, 2021).

 Latest posts